wp-plugins/feature-a-page-widget/readme.txt

 4. Uses standard WordPress fields (Title, Featured Image, and Excerpt) that you already know and love.

 == Changelog ==
+= 1.2.5 (September 27, 2013) =
+* [Fix] Removed compatibility "fixes" for Digg Digg and PodPress.
+See support forum for details and recommended fixes.
+* Thanks to [@phrenq](http://wordpress.org/support/profile/phrenq) for troubleshooting help.

 = 1.2.4 (September 18, 2013) =
 * [Fix] Page selection menu no longer disappears after saving widget in WordPress 3.6.
 * [Fix] Remove `the_excerpt` filters for Digg Digg and podPress plugins before outputting widget excerpt.